 You can supplement your chicken feed with dry spirulina powder from the store, but if you have a bit of space and you’re up for a scientific adventure, growing spirulina at home or in your backyard will actually result in a much better, fresher product that is also easy and relatively cheap to produce.

-Spirulina’s rich nutrient composition provides chickens with important amino acids, vitamins, and trace elements, which help improve the animal’s digestion capability.
-Spirulina chicken feed supplementation also strengthens chickens’ immune system, which reduces the need for antibiotics, medications, and expensive multivitamin formulas.
+Whether you’re growing broiler chickens or laying hens, spirulina’s rich nutrient composition will provide your chickens with important amino acids, vitamins, and trace elements, which help improve their digestion.
+Spirulina chicken feed supplementation also strengthens chickens’ immune systems, which reduces the need for antibiotics, medications, and expensive multivitamin formulas.

 Altogether, the nutrients found naturally in Spirulina help chicken to fight against the stresses generally linked with standard farming practices.

 - Decreases Splenic Bacteria by 87% At 0.1% Spirulina inclusion rate for white Leghorn chicks